Rule #382: The Sisyphus Rule

 Life is wonderful.

-When Zeus enchanted the rock that King Sisyphus was pushing he knew that the King would be doomed to an eternity of frustration.
-He set an eternal existence which would leave the King in deep despair.
+When Zeus enchanted the rock that King Sisyphus was condemned to push, he knew the king was doomed to an eternity of frustration.
+It was a punishment designed to crush him with despair.

-I think about Sisyphus a lot as I have gotten older.
-Much of what life is amounts to little more than boulder pushing – work, chores, eat, sleep …repeat.
-So much of what we deal with everyday becomes a process of existence and and not achievement.
-It is the mundane that fills most of our lives.
+I think about Sisyphus a lot as I’ve gotten older.
+Much of life amounts to little more than boulder pushing—work, chores, eat, sleep, repeat.
+So much of our existence is filled not with grand achievements but with the mundane tasks of simply getting through the day.

-I think about that King and having an eternity to think about what hes was doing.
+And yet, I think about that king, endlessly pushing, endlessly thinking about what he was doing.

-I love you both and am proud of you.
+I love you both, and I am proud of you.

 This entry was posted in Uncategorized.
 Bookmark the permalink.